An Opportunity For Everyone

 Become a Fundraiser

-The success of Special Olympics Connecticut would not be possible without the generous support of fundraisers and sponsors.
+The success of Special Olympics Connecticut would not be possible without the generous support of individuals and groups that are part of our community.
 Becoming a fundraiser is a great way to get involved and to help spread the word about our programs and offerings.

 Become A Sponsor or Donor